What's in your bag of tricks?

 The kids aren’t ready for school, you are running late and the youngest has forgotten to take her hockey stick and as you bundle everyone into the car, your needs are last on the priority list.
 You get to work with minutes to spare, or not and you sink into your office chair and breathe a sigh of relief.
-As you day gets going you suddenly realise that you left your lunch, a beautiful bottled salad with smoked salmon, cream cheese and capers (yes, you actually made that and no, it didn’t take a Jamie Oliver level of skill) sitting in the fridge.
+As you day gets going you suddenly realize that you left your lunch, a beautiful bottled salad with smoked salmon, cream cheese and capers (yes, you actually made that and no, it didn’t take a Jamie Oliver level of skill) sitting in the fridge.

 I don’t know what your home life looks like, but most busy people have a ton of things on their mind and if you are trying to live a healthy lifestyle and keep it all together, it can be hard when your day turns upside down and food becomes an issue.
 The first instinct is to turn to the birthday cake that the office manager brought in yesterday because you just don’t have time to head down to the organic store four blocks away to get something that’s good for your body and also fits in with your keto lifestyle.